vickneee/blogListApp/README.md

 # blogListApp

-Helsingin Yliopiston Full Stack MOOC submission repository.
+Helsingin Yliopiston Full Stack Open submission repository.
 BlogList App with a simple REST API in Node.js by using the Express library, and the application's data will be stored in a MongoDB database.

 ## Tech & Tools